 - 2.1 The TBL Fund is an authorised open-ended investment company with variable capital incorporated with limited liability.
 It was incorporated in England and Wales and the effective date of authorisation, by the FCA, was 13 December 2018.
 The Company registration number is IC003545 and the FCA product reference number (PRN) is 828639.
-The individual PRNs for each Sub-Fund can be found in Appendix 1. - 2.2 The Company is an ICVC, structured as an umbrella scheme.
-Please refer to paragraph 3 below for details of the Company's Sub-funds. - 2.3 The head office and registered office of the Company is at Exchange Building, St. Johns Street, Chichester, West Sussex PO19 1UP.
-This is the address in the UK for service on the Company of notices or other documents required or authorised to be served on it. - 2.4 The base currency of the Company is Pounds Sterling (or such other currency or currencies as may be the lawful currency of the UK from time to time).
+The individual PRNs for each Sub-Fund can be found in Appendix 1. - The Company is an OEIC, structured as an umbrella scheme.
+Please refer to paragraph 3 below for details of the Company's Sub-funds. - 2.3 The head office and registered office of the Company is at Exchange Building, St. John's Street, Chichester, West Sussex, PO19 1UP.
+This is the address in the UK for service on the Company of notices or other documents required or authorised to be served on it. - 2.4 The base currency of the Company is pounds sterling (or such other currency or currencies as may be the lawful currency of the UK from time to time).
 The value of the Scheme Property attributable to prices of Shares of and payments made in respect of each Sub-Fund shall be calculated or made in the base currency of the Company. - 2.5 The maximum share capital of the Company is £100,000,000,000 and the minimum share capital is £100.
 Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 2.6 The duration of the Company is unlimited.
-The circumstances in which the Company may be wound up, or a Sub-Fund terminated, are set out at paragraph 26. - 2.7 Shareholders in the Company are not liable for the debts of the Company. - 2.8 The Company has been established as a UK UCITS.
+The circumstances in which the Company may be wound up, or a Sub-Fund terminated, are set out at paragraph 25. - 2.7 Shareholders in the Company are not liable for the debts of the Company. - 2.8 The Company is a UK UCITS established in the UK and will be marketed to the public in the UK.
+It is not intended that the Company will be marketed outside the UK.